Entain: Sportingbet

 Sportingbet was established in 1998 and was acquired by GVC in March 2013.
 It provides online and mobile sports betting, casinos, games and poker.
 In October 2012, Sportingbet announced that it had agreed to preliminary terms for a £530 million takeover bid from both GVC and William Hill.
 Under these terms, Sportingbet's Australian and Spanish operations were bought by William Hill.

 Games labels

-partypoker
+Party Poker

-partypoker was founded in 2001 and in the early 2000s was the world's largest online poker site.
+Party Poker was founded in 2001 and in the early 2000s was the world's largest online poker site.
 The company's US-driven revenues were hit by the passing of the Unlawful Internet Gambling Enforcement Act (UIGEA) in the United States.
 The company merged with Austrian sport's betting company bwin in 2011, and was acquired by GVC in 2015.
 In 2016 partypoker launched a windows mobile app and saw significant growth after bwin.party was acquired by GVC in the same year.
 In 2018, the partypoker brand was placed under the control of GVC's BetMGM joint venture.

-partycasino
+Party Casino

 Following the 2011 merger of PartyGaming PLC and bwin Interactive Entertainment AG, partycasino became one of GVC's leading casino brands.